rscopes/rescope/doc/Scope.md

 ```

 Note that :
- - as it auto-retained it will never be destroyed by scopes, even if the scope is destroyed
+ - as its auto-retained it will never be destroyed by scopes, even if the scope is destroyed
  - this will not make the store staticly instanciated over all the scope instances